 Adaptive Quorum Biasing (AQB)

-Call(a functor allowing a published function to be called with a set of arguments)
+Call- published functions that may be called with a set of arguments

 Voting system where voter can vote for as many candidates as desired.
 The candidate with highest overall amount of votes wins.
 Notably:

 - voting for all candidates is exactly equivalent to voting for none; and

 - it is possible to vote "against" a single candidate by voting for all other candidates.